Resources and Reports for the Launch Years Initiative

 These resources and reports have been created by the Launch Years initiative and partner organizations.

 - Launch Years: A New Vision for the Transition from High School to Postsecondary Mathematics – The Launch Years report identifies barriers and critical recommendations.
-Access the Executive Summary and Overview.
-For the full report, please fill out the short form found on this page.
+Access the Executive Summary, Overview, and Equity Statement.
+Todos pueden descargar las versiones en español, El Resumen Ejecutivo y La Declaración de la Posición de Launch Years.

 - Launch Years Fact Sheet – an overview of the Launch Years initiative’s vision and approach.

-- Transition to College Mathematics Course Framework: Executive Summary – a framework that provides design principles and student learning outcomes to guide developers who are creating a 12th-grade transition course for students who have not yet met a college-readiness measure in mathematics.
+- Transition to College Mathematics Course Framework and Executive Summary– a framework that provides design principles and student learning outcomes to guide developers who are creating a 12th-grade transition course for students who have not yet met a college-readiness measure in mathematics.

 - A Changing Paradigm in High School Mathematics – a publication from Community College Research Center (CCRC) that explores existing approaches to high school mathematics curricula as well as new developments in the field.